When can you change your mind about buying a house?

 Prospective buyers can change their mind about buying a house any time before settlement.
 But the consequences of this are different, depending on when you make the choice to pull out.
 If you back out of a property purchase when the sale is still conditional, the financial penalty varies.
 If you back out once the contract is unconditional, the contract will specify the financial penalties.

 Once you have exchanged contracts and paid a deposit on a property, you have a legal right over that property, called a financial interest.
-New Zealand law firm Cockcroft Law warns about the implications of trying to back out of buying a property after signing a sale and purchase agreement.

 When the sale becomes unconditional, you are no longer able to back out of the contract without incurring significant financial penalties.
 The contract for sale will outline what the buyer is required to pay the seller as compensation for pulling out of an unconditional contract.
 These costs may include paying your own and the seller’s legal or conveyancing fees, and your own and the seller’s building valuation and inspection fees.